Soo Hong: Illuminate

 Performance with Soundtrack composer s é h e e, June 19th

-Bright Tongue blends documentary and visual poetry to connect the stories of seven immigrants from diverse backgrounds, including Eritrea, Japan, China, Iran, Argentina, India, and Costa Rica.
-As all seven participants are residents of Washington state, the project carries both a local anchor and a global resonance that reflects the region’s rich cultural diversity.
+Bright Tongue connects the stories of seven immigrants from diverse backgrounds, including Eritrea, Japan, China, Iran, Argentina, India, and Costa Rica.
+As all seven participants are residents of Washington state, the project reflects the region’s rich cultural diversity.

-Her personal journey appears in the accompanying, Illuminate, a surreal film exploring hope and empathy through the medium of light.
+Hong’s own journey appears in Illuminate, a surreal film exploring hope and empathy through the medium of light.
 The film portrays us as dreamers or vagabonds who carry hope, finding ways to create meaning as we adapt to our surroundings.